microsoft/react-native-windows-samples/docs/getting-started.md

 This guide will help you get started on setting up your very first React Native for Windows app.

+Make sure you have installed all of the [development dependencies](rnw-dependencies.md).

 If you're looking to build directly from the repo or you want to make contributions to the react-native-windows, check out the guide for [building the react-native-windows repo](building-rnw.md).

 For information around how to set up React Native, see the [React Native Getting Started Guide](http://facebook.github.io/react-native/docs/getting-started.html).